-Efforts to alleviate energy shortages: From a high level, prices are a signal for production, consumption and distribution.
-Global markets function as a coordinating mechanism to direct resources where needed, allowing households and businesses to adapt.
-It isn’t immediate, as this year’s port backups and supply-chain issues attest.
-But markets are usually pretty efficient at organizing global production—and longer-term growth.
+Efforts to alleviate energy shortages: From a high level, economic theory holds that prices can act as a signal for production, consumption and distribution.
+In this way, we think global markets function as a coordinating mechanism to direct resources where needed, allowing households and businesses to adapt—though it isn’t always immediate, as this year’s port backups and supply-chain issues attest.
+But in our experience, markets are usually pretty efficient at organising global production—and longer-term growth.

 Exhibit 1: US Natural Gas Exports